Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

 Solver-based simultaneous search, particularly with min-aggregation, considerably reduced the variance of the training-set objective value over alternatives compared to solver-based sequential search, as we desired.
 However, results were less clear on the test set and when using prediction performance to measure feature-set quality.
 Further, the average quality of alternatives was similar to solver-based sequential search.
-In addition, the latter was considerably faster and led to less solver timeouts, particularly when increasing the number of alternatives.
-Also, sequential search allows users to stop searching after each alternative instead of requiring the number of alternatives to be specified beforehand.
-Thus, we recommend using solver-based sequential search.
+In addition, the latter was considerably faster and led to fewer solver timeouts, particularly when increasing the number of alternatives.
+Also, sequential search allows users to stop searching after each alternative.